How can you use HED?

 • Environmental events: Equipment issues, interruptions, calibration

 After data collection, raw logs need processing before analysis.
-Table remodeling tools help transform experimental logs into analysis-ready event files.
+The table-remodeler tools help transform experimental logs into analysis-ready event files.

 1. Log summarization: Get overview of collected events